What is daily spiritual practice?

 There is something magical in reconnecting with nature.
 For me, it brings an almost immediate sense of calm and connection with the world around me.
 Time slows down.
 I feel at peace.
 I’m in awe of the beauty around me.
 I appreciate more.

 Find a place in nature that calls to you and commit to going there regularly.
 Notice what it is that draws you to that place.
 How do you feel – mentally and physically?
 What do you become aware of?
 And why?

 I learned early on in my spiritual journey is that consciousness is cause.
-My thinking and my belief systems are creating my experience.
+My thoughts, as framed by my beliefs, opinions, and assumptions about the world around me, create my experience.
 One spiritual practice that I discovered from listening to recordings of Abraham seminars is “I Did That.”
 It simply involves looking at various experiences in your life and acknowledging that you were the powerful creator behind each and every one – the ones you like and the ones you don’t like.
 I find acknowledging myself as the creative force in my life is very powerful, because then I know that I can change the things I don’t like by shifting my focus towards what I’d like to experience instead.

 These spiritual practices, when done daily, help reinforce our at-one-ment with Spirit in our day-to-day lives.
 They facilitate a purposeful, conscious reconnection with the Truth of our being and the Divine essence within.
 They increase our awareness of the consistent Divine Presence in every area of our lives.

 - Don’t overwhelm yourself by trying to implement all of the suggested spiritual practices at once, especially if you’re just starting out.
 Pick out one or two to start with and establish a consistent practice before adding a new one.